johnbywater/quantdsl/README.md

 ### Power Station

 Here's an evaluation of a power station.
+It uses a market model with two correlated markets.

 This time, the source code imports a power station model from the library.

-This example uses a market model with two correlated markets.
+The source code for the power station model is copied in below.

 ```python
 results = calc_print_plot(